Let Them Know

 "Let Them Know" is a song by English singer Mabel.
 It was released by Polydor Records on 18 June 2021 as the lead single from her second studio album About Last Night...
 (2022).
 The song was written by Mabel, Raye, MNEK, and its producer SG Lewis.
+It was a top 40 hit in Mabel's home country of the United Kingdom as well as five additional European countries.

 Music and lyrics

 "Let Them Know" is an uptempo, dance-pop, synth-pop and 1980s-style disco song with dancehall undertones.
 It is 2 minutes and 28 seconds long, and has a 1990s house rhythm reminiscent of RuPaul's 1992 song "Supermodel (You Better Work)".

 Inspired by obsessively watching 1990 film Paris Is Burning, and American television series Pose and RuPaul's Drag Race, Mabel wrote the track as a reflection on dance music's generational themes of expression, liberation and inclusion.
 According to the singer, "Let Them Know" is "dedicated to anyone who's ever felt scared to truly be themselves."
 The lyrics include a reference to Doja Cat and her 2020 song "Say So".